 The great thing about a thread lift is that it offers quick recovery together with excellent results.
 This procedure requires a minimum amount of invasive surgery and leaves no scarring.
 Local anaesthetic is all that is required and there is no hospital stay required.
 Another good factor about the thread lift is that it is much more affordable than a regular face lift and the results are long lasting.
 If you are looking for a quick and effective solution to a range of aging problems then a thread lift is the perfect solution.

 Who is a Thread Lift Suited For?

 A thread lift is more suited to men and women between the ages of 40 and 60.
 The procedure is most effective on skin that has minimal sagging and offers the best results for cheeks, jowls, brows and the neck area.
-If you are looking for results that are more effective and long lasting than Botox and other fillers, then a thread lift is the ideal choice.
+If you are looking for results that are more effective and long lasting than wrinkle minimising injections and other fillers, then a thread lift is the ideal choice.
 If you are put off by traditional surgery or don’t want general anaesthetic then a thread lift is great as it is minimally invasive and can be carried out under local anaesthetic.

 What are the risks?

 No surgical procedure is without risk, but the level of risk is often down to the expertise and experience of the surgeon carrying out your procedure.
 Thread lifts can cause minor side effects such as infection, bruising, swelling, tenderness, numbness and slight asymmetry.
 All side effects should be explained in detail to you before the procedure is booked.
 As long as your doctor is competent, any side effects should disappear within a few days.
 Another great factor of thread lifts is that they can be reversed if you are not happy or if problems occur.